-Opinion | We need to stop debating ‘vaccine passports’ and instead define what we need to reach normalcy
+Opinion | Stop calling them ‘vaccine passports’

 In this way, vaccination enables activities that otherwise couldn’t occur safely.
 Instead of being an impediment to freedom, vaccination certificates allow Americans to return to pre-pandemic life sooner.

 I think it’s time for us to extend the newfound normalcy from social settings to business operations.
 While the CDC guidance currently discourages vaccinated people from gathering in public places, this should be overridden if businesses can verify vaccination status.
-Imagine that you own a gym that used to have high-intensity exercise classes but had to stop because it’s high-risk to have lots of people breathing heavily in crowded indoor spaces.
+Imagine that you own a gym that used to have high-intensity exercise classes but had to stop because it’s high risk to have lots of people breathing heavily in crowded indoor spaces.
 You could reopen these classes if everyone attending is guaranteed to be vaccinated.
 Or imagine that you run a restaurant that has had to operate at 30 percent capacity to keep distancing between tables.
 You could establish certain nights where you serve at 100 percent capacity, if all patrons and servers are reliably known to be vaccinated.

 Some entities are already exploring such possibilities, including cruise operators and a handful of colleges.
 By requiring proof of vaccination, they will aim for herd immunity on their ships and campuses.
 Not only could they return to full operation, but also they could probably give their customers and students something close to the pre-pandemic experience, with full interaction and possibly without the need for masks.